Super Shotgun Exterminator

 Narratively, we also were interested in creating an interesting story, where you discover a way beneath the house, leading to an odd basement-turned-cave, and then eventually, to a weird infested lab.

-With our time constraints, we pivoted and ended up cutting our third area, but decided to leave the exit to our cave more open-ended, for it we wanted to be able to iterate on this project in the future.
+With our time constraints, we pivoted and ended up cutting our third area, but decided to leave the exit to our cave more open-ended, and allowing us the opportunity to come back for future iterations or another ending.